boothj5/openssl-cmd/README.md

 Examples
 --------

+Before running an example, run `./clean.sh` to remove any files from a previous example.
+This is not done automatically so you can view the contents of the generated files using the display scripts (see below).

 `1-symmetric.sh` - Simple symmetric key (shared secret) encryption.
 - Alice and Bob both have agreed on and (somehow) shared a secret key between themselves.
 - The secret key is used for encryption and decryption.